UntuckedShirt/alpha-blog/README.md

 3. Find the article to delete and delete it using the destroy method within the destroy action.

+User: interface
+We added a lot of links to the application in order to perform all the actions for articles, along with adding the ability to navigate around the application.
+These were accomplished using layout links.
+See html.erbs

+DRY - Don't Repeat Yourself - code can be accomplished by refactoring or 'extracting away code redundancies'.
+We accomplished a significant amount of this by using a couple of private methods in our articles controller and using partials in our views.
+Clean code should always be a priority once features are built and working as we want so that our code is easy to read and easily maintainable.
+See htmls and article controllers

 Things you may want to cover: